Indigenous student applications

 The Monash Indigenous Access Program (MIAP) and the Indigenous Non-Award Pathway (INAP) are designed to support you to start your studies at university.
 The programs help develop skills that enable you to succeed in a university environment.

 MIAP is a full-time fee sponsored program which is Abstudy approved.
-INAP is part time fee sponsored pathway program.
+INAP is a part-time fee sponsored pathway program.

 For more information about these opportunities and for information on how to apply, see the Monash Indigenous Access Program (MIAP) and Indigenous Non-Award Pathway (INAP) website.